-With feral hog populations exploding all over the United States, there are lots of great places to hunt hogs.
-These are our picks for the top 10 states to hunt hogs in the United States.
+With feral hog populations exploding all over the United States, there are a lot of great places to hunt hogs.

 It is thought that the first hogs in the United States were introduced in the 1500s by Spanish explorers.
 Since then, the hog population has ballooned and their range has expanded dramatically thanks to their prolific breeding (supplemented by hogs that escaped from farms and those introduced specifically for hunting).
 While their exact distribution and population are though to precisely pin down, biologists estimate that there could be as many as 6 million feral hogs living in 39 different states.
 This is bad news for farmers and wildlife biologists, but it is great news for hunters looking for a place to hunt hogs.